michellejl/the2018edition/content/writing/2017-03-10-women-who-code.md

 ---
-title: "Women Who Code"
+title: Women Who Code
-date: 2017-03-10T12:17:59-08:00
+date: 2017-03-10 12:17:59 -0800
-Description: "Today I wanted to write a little bit about a meetup group called Women Who Code that I have been involved with since the summer of 2015.
-This is mostly a THANK YOU! to them for everything they do."
+Description: Today I wanted to write a little bit about a meetup group called Women Who Code that I have been involved with since the summer of 2015.
+This is mostly a THANK YOU! to them for everything they do.
+Tags:
+- Meetup
-Tags: [Meetup, Women Who Code]
+- Women Who Code
-Categories: [Article]
+Categories:
+- Article
 featuredImg: "/imgs/wwc.jpeg"

 ---
 Today I wanted to write a little bit about a meetup group called [Women Who Code](https://www.womenwhocode.com/portland) that I have been involved with since the summer of 2015.
 This is mostly a giant 'THANK YOU!' to them for everything they do.

 Before I moved to Portland I was not a social person.
 I did just about everything I could to avoid being around people, especially if I would have to talk to them.
 'Anti-social' would have been an understatement.
 I had friends, just not a whole lot and none that I really spent any time with.
 I hadn't spent a lot of time around friends since high school.
 I am painfully shy (unless I know you then I tend to be crazy).
 When I did have to go to places where there would be people, I would keep to myself and not say a single word the whole time.